 In Gothenburg, we use the app called To Go by Västtrafik, in Malmö they use Skånetrafiken app and in Stockholm the SL Journey Planner.
-While it’s not cheap to take the public transportation, it is much cheaper than taxis and a lot more convenient to travel to the city centres, where car parking is often very pricey and the roads are packed.
+While it’s not cheap to take public transportation, it is much cheaper than taxis and a lot more convenient to travel to the city centers, where car parking is often very pricey and the roads are packed.

 11. Drinking tap water

 Not only is the Swedish tap water drinkable, but it also comes out cold and refreshing right from the tap!
 Living in Sweden does come with a few privileges, and drinking tap water is one of them.
 While I never had to experience living somewhere where the tap water wasn’t ok to drink, I experienced it during my travels and it’s crazy how much this one little thing can mean to you!

-Besides the drinking tap water, a lot of restaurants will also offer sparkling water for free.
+Besides drinking tap water, a lot of restaurants will also offer sparkling water for free.
 It is totally normal to only order tap/sparkling water with your meal here and in many lunch places you can go to straight to the taps to get either.

 12. No shoes indoors

-I know this will only make a big difference to my US readers, but in Sweden shoes indoors are an absolute no-no. Because the weather is wet a lot of the times, shoes are to be taken off at the entrance.
+I know this will only make a big difference to my US readers, but in Sweden shoes indoors are an absolute no-no. Because the weather is wet a lot of the time, shoes are to be taken off at the entrance.
 Due to this culture, people like to buy fun socks here, so when you’re attending a house party in a Swedish home, your socks can spark a fun conversation as well!

 13. ‘Swish’ and no cash culture

 Swish is an app available to Swedes with a BankID, that allows you to pay anyone in Sweden instantly.
 It’s used amongst friends who want to split the bill, sambo’s (two people living together) to pay expenses, online shopping and even at flea markets.
 All you need is the other person’s phone number and you’re ready to swish the money over to their bank account.